aws-samples/aws-modernization-with-sysdig/content/0-prerequisites/3-cloud9/_index.md

 {{% /notice %}}

-## Set persmissions for your workspace
+## Set permissions for your workspace

 {{% notice info %}}
 Cloud9 normally manages IAM credentials dynamically.
 This isn't currently compatible with